projectcaluma/caluma/README.md

 ##### Visibility classes

+The visibility part defines what you can see at all.
+Anything you cannot see, you're implicitly also not allowed to modify.
+The visibility classes define what you see depending on your roles, permissions, etc. Building on top of this follow the permission classes (see below) that define what you can do with the data you see.

-Visibility classes define what user can read per node.
-Such can be be configured as `VISIBILITY_CLASSES`.
+Visibility classes are configured as `VISIBILITY_CLASSES`.

 Following pre-defined classes are available:
 * `caluma.core.visibilities.Any`: Allow any user without any filtering
-* `caluma.user.visibilities.Authenticated`: Filter results to none for not authenticated users
+* `caluma.user.visibilities.Authenticated`: Only show data to authenticated users
-* `caluma.user.visibilities.CreatedByGroup`: Filter to group node has been created for
+* `caluma.user.visibilities.CreatedByGroup`: Only show data that belongs to the same group as the current user

 In case this default classes do not cover your use case, it is also possible to create your custom visibility class defining per node how to filter.